 We offer a changing menu of authentic and delicious food.
 The types of dishes on offer depend on the country of origin/cooking style of the participants completing their work placement, as well as the local produce in season.
 We work with participants to develop traditional home cuisines into dishes that are suitable for use in a café setting or for large events.
 Currently the social enterprise team has members from Iraq, Syria and Eritrea.

-Since our launch in May 2019, MRC Tas Catering has catered for a wide range of functions – from soup for six hundred guests served in handmade pottery, to mezze platters and even sandwiches for 1000 guests.
-We’ve really enjoyed testing traditional recipes from participants’ home cuisines.
-We’ve been making new friends and connections through these projects, and we’ve had a great response from the greater Hobart community.
+Since launching in May 2019, 14 participants have completed work experience placements and a number of participants are now employed in our kitchen.
+We have also catered for a wide range of functions – from soup for six hundred guests served in handmade pottery, to mezze platters and even sandwiches for 1000 guests.
+We’ve had a great response from the greater Hobart community and as a result have been able to expand our offering from one day per week to three days per week.
 The project has been featured by SBS Food, TasWeekend Magazine, The Mercury, ABC News, and Nightly News 7 Tasmania.

 Contact: Food Manager Megan Quill on 03 6221 0999, or email@example.com

 Huweida – “Fridays are good.
 It is good to have customers and to share my recipes.
 I am making friends too.
 I am very happy.”

 Abebea – “I am happy to make friends and to learn new food, to have communication with others including people who are in my English class but now they are my friends.”

 Nagham – “I love being here.
 There is beautiful teamwork.
 Even in the rush hours it is very cooperative.
 The variety of food is really beautiful.”

 – Vicki Grima – Chair, Australian Ceramics Triennale